Grebo (music): History

+A younger subset of grebo bands emerged around 1991, who were in turn labelled "fraggle" bands.
+During this movement, the dominant sound was a style of indie rock that was heavily indebted to punk and Nirvana's Bleach album, while also occasionally making use of drum machines.
+Gigwise writer Steven Kline described the style as "filthy guitars, filthier hair and t-shirts only a mother would wash".
+Prominent fraggle acts included Senseless Things, Mega City Four and Carter the Unstoppable Sex Machine.

 Characteristics

-Grebo bands drew influences from a diverse array of genres, including dance-rock, psychedelia, pop, hip hop, punk rock and electronica.
+The grebo genre was broadly defined, and used more as a name for the Stourbridge scene than as a genre label.
+For the most part, it was a style of indie rock which drew influences from a diverse array of genres, including electronic, punk, folk, hip-hop music, dance-rock, psychedelia and pop.
 Pop Will Eat Itself adopted an industrial alternative rock style that combined "heavy metal and hard rock guitar riffs, electro-dance rhythms, samples and rap vocals."
 While Gaye Bykers on Acid's use of hip-hop and dance beats was considered as "a major innovation in mid-'80s alternative rock," Ned's Atomic Dustbin focused on "the hyper punk aspect" of the movement, relying on "catchy hooks and a dual-bass sound."

 Grebo artists and fans sported long hair, dreadlocks and baggy shorts.